MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/google.payments/README.md

 ### getSkuDetails()

-`google.payments.inapp.getSkuDetails(<skuList>, <successCallback>, <failureCallback>)`
+`google.payments.inapp.getSkuDetails(<options>)`

+`options` is an object with the following members:

+- `success`: Success callback

+- `failure`: Failure callback

+- `sku`: [Optional] Single productId string to query

-`skuList` is an array of productId strings to retrieve information about.
+- `skuList`: [Optional] An array of productId strings to retrieve information about.

+`sku` or `skuList` are each optional, but one of them should be provided.

-If successful, `successCallback` will be called with a `skuDetails` array.
+If successful, `options.success` will be called with a `skuDetails` array.
 Every item in the array is an object like this:

     {
         "productId": <The SKU for this product>,